spidermoy/S3_multipart_upload/README.md

 # AMAZON S3 AWS MULTI-PART UPLOAD

-Upload files to S3 by using Haskell parallelism.
+Multipart upload of a file to Amazon S3 with Haskell.
 By first, the file is split into several parts, and then, each part is uploaded in parallel.
 If the upload of a part fails, the program will try to upload it automatically.
 You need to have the S3-client configured.